JadeLegare/AR_Filters/README.md

 # Stay Peachy Filter

-I created this filter using Spark AR which allows peach icons to randomly float across the screen while displaying "Stay Peachy" in the bottom right corner with a specific font and image colouring
-The two demo videos show the filter in use on Instagram
+I created this filter using Spark AR which allows peach icons to randomly float across the screen while displaying "Stay Peachy" in the bottom right corner with a specific font and image colouring.
+The demo content shows the filter in use on Instagram

 ## Demo Content